11 Best Places & Things Not To Miss In San Francisco

 9. Musee Mechanique

-Located by the touristy Fisherman’s Wharf, this is a museum of antique arcade games that is free to enter, and only costs a few quarters to play games.
-This is a unique and large arcade that both kids and adults will enjoy.
+Located by the touristy Fisherman’s Wharf, this is a museum of antique arcade games that is free to enter and only costs a few quarters to play games.
+This is a unique and large arcade that both kids and adults will enjoy, making it a place you don’t want to in San Francisco.

 10. Haight Ashbury